-If your filing status is single, married filing separately, or head of household with federal AGI for the taxable year of less than \$75,000 or married filing jointly with federal AGI of less than \$100,000, and you receive distributions from certain pensions and annuities, such as from a defined benefit plan, 401(k), 403(b) or 457(b) plans, enter 100% of such distribution.
-If the distribution is from an IRA (other than a Roth IRA), enter 25%.
+If your filing status is single, married filing separately, or head of household with federal AGI for the taxable year of less than \$100,000 or married filing jointly with federal AGI of less than \$150,000, and you receive distributions from certain pensions and annuities, such as from a defined benefit plan, 401(k), 403(b) or 457(b) plans, or distributions from an IRA (other than a Roth IRA), you may qualify for this subtraction modification.
+Use the Pension and Annuity Worksheet on Page 28 to determine the amount to enter on this line.